Uses of Zinc

 - Leishmania lesions (skin infection caused by Leishmania parasites).
-Zinc sulfate given orally or intravenously (IV) injected into lesions helps the healing of leishmaniasis and also its associated skin infection.
+Zinc sulfate given orally or intravenously (IV) injected into lesions helps heal leishmaniasis and its associated skin infection.

 - Leprosy.
-Oral supplements combined with anti-leprosy drugs have appeared to subsequently help with disease treatment.
+Oral supplements in combination with anti-leprosy drugs appears to help treat the disease.

 - Muscle cramps.
-Oral supplements may help in the treatment of muscle cramps in people who have cirrhosis and/or zinc deficiency.
+Oral supplements may help treat muscle cramps in people suffering from cirrhosis and/or zinc-deficiency.